forestdb/forestdb.org/models/hii-generics.md

 print('implied threshold')
 print (expectation(marginalize(L1Results, "threshold")))
 ~~~~
-Manipulating threshold prior from *thresholdPrior_baseline* to *thresholdPrior1*, *thresholdPrior2* and *thresholdPrior3* while keeping prevalence prior constant results in different prevalence posterior.
+Manipulating threshold prior from *thresholdPrior_baseline* to *thresholdPrior1*, *thresholdPrior2* and *thresholdPrior3* while keeping prevalence prior constant results in different prevalence posteriors.
 We verified the effect of manipulating threshold prior since it is able to affect prevalence posterior.

 Specifically, comparing prevalence posterior of *thresholdPrior1* or "matters-if-any" threshold with the baseline uniform threshold prior, prevalence posterior and assenting prevalence upon hearing a generic decreased.
-Listener with the "matters-if-any" threshold prior arrived at a lower prevalence posterior and endorsed generics at a lower implied prevalence upon hearing a generic because of the shared knowledge on how the speaker chooses her utterance.
+The listener with the "matters-if-any" threshold prior arrived at a lower prevalence posterior and endorsed generics at a lower implied prevalence upon hearing a generic because of the shared knowledge on how the speaker chooses her utterance.
 Generics will be uttered at lower threshold levels.
 For prevalence prior of "about-half" and "matters-if-most," prevalence posterior and assenting prevalence upon hearing a generic are higher when compared to that of uniform threshold prior.
 The listener arrived at a higher prevalence posterior and endorsed generics at a higher implied prevalence if generics are uttered to describe majority or most Ks having the property F.

 For ease of manipulation, we wrapped all three threshold priors into a helper function, which further allows combinations of threshold prior.
 ~~~ norun